Poto-Feu/swannsong/README.md

 ## Licensing
 **SwannSong Adventure** is licensed under the GNU General Public License Version 3.
 Third-party libraries licenses can be found in the *licenses* folder.

-ncurses is developed by Thomas E. Dickey and is licensed under the MIT X11 License.
-Nettle is developed by Niels Möller and is partially licensed under the GNU General Public License Version 2, the GNU General Public License Version 3 and the GNU Lesser General Public License Version 3.

-The following only applies to the MingGW compiled version :

-winpthreads is licensed under the Zope Public License v2.1.
 PDCurses is developed by Mark Hessling and William McBrine and is in the public domain.